-Since the proposed project site for setting up of Facilitation Centre cum Entry and Exit Point is identified to be a forest area/ pine grooves area which is owned by six land owners, the land owners whose land will be acquired may not likely be affected since this land may not be their only source of income for the family.
+Since the proposed project site for setting up of Facilitation Centre cum Entry and Exit Point is identified to be a forest area/ pine grooves area which is owned by six land owners, the land owners whose land will be acquired may not likely be affected since this land is not their only source of income for the family.
+It may reduce their income however.